St. Elsewhere (album): Background

 The group created an elaborate backstory for the "Gnarls Barkley" persona, claiming to be close friends of Lester Bangs, Isaac Hayes, Gordon Gano, and lovers of Janet Jackson and Mariah Carey.
 The character taught the band Kraftwerk English, as well as set up a meeting between the group Wu-Tang Clan and members of the Stuckist art movement.
 In promotional photographs, the group wears costumes similar to the character Alex from A Clockwork Orange.

 Composition

 In an interview with New York, Gnarls Barkley were asked if they intended to make a contemporary psychedelic record with St. Elsewhere.
 Producer Danger Mouse agreed, wishing to fuse melody with experimentation like late-1960s music he admired.
 Indeed, Elsewhere sees Cee-lo Green's neo soul style set against Mouse's psychedelic rock / soul-infused music.

-"Creepy-crawly" hip hop also features, yielding a "big [and] amorphous" take on the genre.
+"Creepy-crawly" also features hip hop, yielding a "big [and] amorphous" take on the genre.

 Critical reception and awards

 The album received general acclaim from critics: At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 81 out of 100, which indicates "universal acclaim", based on 37 reviews.
 It was rated the best release of 2006 by PopMatters.
 In 2007, the album won the Grammy Award for Best Alternative Music Album, with nominations for Album of the Year and Record of the Year for "Crazy".
 St. Elsewhere placed on Slant Magazine's list of best albums of the 2000s at number 92.